- Providing stable, long term financial resources for OHSU

 Who benefits from an endowed fund?

 An endowed fund may support a specific OHSU school, department, research institute or program.
-It also may support specific positions or purposes such as a faculty professorship or chair, scholarship or fellowship, research activity, visiting lecturer or patient care.
+It also may support specific positions or purposes such as a faculty professorship or chair, scholarship or fellowship, research activity or patient care.
 An endowment established as a named fund (as designated by the donor) also may create a perpetual legacy for the donor or someone the donor wishes to honor.

 MANAGING FUNDS WISELY

 Who administers OHSU’s endowed funds?

 The OHSU Foundation’s Department of Finance and Administration provides the day-to-day administration of OHSU’s endowed funds.
 The foundation’s investment committee, consisting primarily of OHSU Foundation trustees, provides policy oversight and strategic direction for managing the funds.
-The board’s investment committee contracts with a professional investment consultant for additional expertise, and all investments are managed by professional fund managers.
+The board’s investment committee contracts with a professional discretionary investment firm for additional expertise, and all investments are managed by professional fund managers.

 Endowed funds are held and managed by the foundation to meet defined goals, policies and objectives.
 These policies are set by the board of trustees based upon recommendations of the investment committee.
 (These policies are available on request.)